gio-shara-code/crush-it-server/README.md

 - **Why MongoDB?** Particularly I want to get familiar with NoSQL database because I am planning to work in large projects in the future.
 I read that MongoDB is popular and therefore I thought it is a good fit for our project.
 But of course I am aware of the advantages and disadvantages of both SQL and NoSQL databases.
 It's just because I had to choose between one of the databases so I went for NoSQL.

 - **Why Typescript?** We using typescript to avoid searching bugs in javascript.
-Because its types the developement is going much faster in comparison to javascript.
+Because its types the development is going much faster in comparison to javascript.

+## Setup

+1. Make sure you are in the root directory of the project.

+Unix
+> ls

+windows
+> dir

+If you are in the right directory, you will see these files:

+LICENSE                 README.md               node_modules            package.json            src
+Procfile                dist                    package-lock.json       request.rest            tsconfig.json